ronaldaug/simple-git-ui/readme.md

 ----
 ## Intro

-It'd be easy to check git data at local with softwares.
+Sometimes, it's easy to check git data at local with apps.
 But it's **not** that easy to check git data on a web server without installing a bunch of tools.That's why I made this simple git UI to view git commits and branches.

 ----